django-oscar/django-oscar/README.rst

 * django-oscar-wfrs_ - Oscar WFRS is a plugin for django-oscar-api-checkout_
   that makes it possible to use `Wells Fargo Retail Services`_ as an order payment method.

+* django-oscar-zarinpal-gateway_ - Payment gateway integration for Zarinpal Payments in django-oscar.
+Zarinpal Payments is a large payment gateway based in The I.R.
+Iran .

 Let us know if you're writing a new one!